kislay536/kislay536.github.io/_projects/Metro-MPI++.md

         </div>
     </div>
     <div class="caption">
-        This is the hashed version of the raw Hierarchy Graph.
-The nodes with same colour represents that they have the same hash and visually it is evident that the underlying hierarchy is also the same for those nodes.
+        This is the hashed version of the Raw Hierarchy Graph.
+The nodes with the same colour represents the same hash and visually it is clear that the underlying hierarchy is also the same for those nodes.
     </div>

-  * **Complexity Weighting or the Weight Model**: After assigning the hashes, it became easy to find duplicate hierarchies, but this didn’t tell us anything about the size of those hierarchies.
-So we used a weight model that assigns weights to nodes, allowing us to estimate the size of the underlying hierarchy.
-The current weight model is simple and works for any hardware design with a manycore CPU-like structure, but it may not work for other designs.
-In those cases, the weight model needs to be modified.
+  * **Complexity Weighting or the Weight Model**: After assigning the hashes, it became easy to find duplicate hierarchies, but this didn’t provide us any information about their size.
+Next, we used a weight model that assigns weights to nodes, allowing us to estimate the size of the underlying hierarchy.
+The current weight model is simple and works for any hardware design that has repeated hardware blocks organized as in the case of a manycore CPU.
+We have not tested the myriad of possible different topologies that exist in other designs, which may require changing the weight model or updating it to make it more general.
+This remains a future work.

     <div class="row mt-3">
         <div class="col-sm mt-3 mt-md-0">